MiguelCastillo/amd-resolve/README.md

 ### API

 #### Resolver(options : object) : constructor
-provides a way to process a configuration such as one from requirejs to convert module names/ids to module meta objects.
-Module meta objects contain information such as the url for the module, which can be used for retrieving the corresponding file from a remote sever.
+Resolver - provides the means to convert a module name to a module meta object.
+A module meta object contains information such as a url, which can be used for fetching the module file from a remote sever.

 @param {object} options - is a configuration object for properly creating module meta objects.
 It is compatible with requirejs settings for `paths`, `packages`, `baseUrl`, `shim`, and `urlArgs`.